Hypermotion offers a high-calibre programme with conferences, pitches and talks.

 Architects’ Workshop – Living the Region.
 FrankfurtRheinMain

 New transport concepts open up new design opportunities in town and country alike.
 Designs for the personal transport of the future will combine availability, environmental friendliness, functionality and aesthetics.
-In the Architects’ Workshop, which is taking place as part of Hypermotion, the focus will be very much on new concepts for personal transport and new typologies for dwellings and housing developments.
-Under the auspices of the German Museum of Architecture in Frankfurt (DAM), five internationally renowned architectural firms will be involved in developing alternative concepts, basing their ideas on the Rhine-Main region as an example.
+In the Architects’ Workshop, which was taking place as part of Hypermotion, the focus will be very much on new concepts for personal transport and new typologies for dwellings and housing developments.
+Under the auspices of the German Museum of Architecture in Frankfurt (DAM), five internationally renowned architectural firms were involved in developing alternative concepts, basing their ideas on the Rhine-Main region as an example.

 Building Culture Workshop: ‘Infrastructure.
 Innovation.
 Building Culture’

 On 20 and 21 November 2017, the German Building Culture Foundation, together with German Railways (DB Netz AG) and in cooperation with the Federal German Foundation for the Environment, organised the workshop on building culture, ‘Infrastructure.
 Innovation.
 Building Culture’, in Frankfurt am Main.